ssvlabs/ssv-dkg/README.md

 The dkg-operator is ran by a SSV operator, an Operator RSA private key is a requirement.
 The operator is able to participate in multiple DKG ceremonies in parallel.

 NOTE: ssv-dkg tool is using an ssv operator private key file.
-Encrypted and plintext versiaons are supported.
+Encrypted and plaintext versions are supported.
 If `password` parameter is provided then the ssv-dkg tool assumes that the operator`s RSA key is encrypted, if not then it assumes that the key is provided as plaintext.

 #### Start a DKG-operator